Great Oak and the Ann Arbor Cohousing Communities

 Foundation for Intentional Community

+Cohousing communities are collaborative neighborhoods created with intention and a little ingenuity.
 They bring together the value of private homes with the benefits of more sustainable and community living.
 That means residents actively participate in the design and operation of their neighborhoods, and share common facilities and good connections with neighbors.
+Cohousing Communities act as innovative answers to today’s environmental and social problems.

 In this episode of Planet Community, travel to Ann Arbor, Michigan, where three adjacent cohousing communities have formed over the last 20 years, and are now home to over 300 people!